 Vegan Banoffee Pie

 Storage Tips

 Store leftover slices in an airtight container in the fridge for up to 5 days.
-You can freeze it in a freezer-safe container for up to 2 months (please note the texture of the banana will be much softer after frozen).
+You can freeze it in a freezer-safe container for up to 2 months (please note the texture of the banana will be much softer after freezing).

+Vegan Banoffee Pie